-- A thermometer in the room would be a good so that you can dress them appropriately.
+- A thermometer in the room would be good so that you can dress them appropriately.

 - Fill a bottle with water and freeze.
 Put this in the room which will cool the air – an ideal place would be in front of a fan.

-- As difficult as it is for all concerned, try and keep the bedtime routine as calm as possible as the more irritable the more hot you all get.
+- As difficult as it is for all concerned, try and keep the bedtime routine as calm as possible as the more irritable the hotter you all get.